-Columbia College may admit students who are 14 years of age or older who would benefit from advanced scholastic or vocational work according to Education Code 48800, 48800-5, and 76000 and Board Policy 5010.
-To be eligible for admission, a student must be in good standing with the school in which he/she is enrolled and may not enroll in more than 11.5 units in any term.
-All applicants must submit a:
+Columbia College may admit students who are 13 years of age or older who would benefit from advanced scholastic or vocational work according to Education Code 48800, 48800-5, and 76000 and Board Policy 5010.
+To be eligible for admission, a student must be in good standing with the school in which he/she is enrolled and may not enroll in more than 11 units in any term (up to 15 units for CCAP students).
+All applicants must complete the following:

 Columbia College requires a copy of your Official High School Transcript.
 Please contact your high school Registrar to obtain a copy.
-Students will be able to register for classes when ALL admissions paperwork is on file in the Admissions and Records office.
-The required documents are available online following the links above or on the left under Resources.
+Students will be able to register for classes when all of the dual enrollment steps have been completed, including emailing your completed registration form to CCdualenrollment@yosemite.edu.

 No special arrangements for additional supervision of underage students are available at Columbia College.
 It is the responsibility of the parent(s) to assure that their student is able to handle the college environment, as well as the content of the courses in which the student enrolls.
-The Yosemite Community College Board of Trustees waives the enrollment unit fee for special admit students.
-However, all students must have the BOG Fee Waiver Application on file annually and will be responsible for all other fees.
-Contact the College Admissions and Records Office at 209.588.5231 for further college policies and procedures.
+The Yosemite Community College Board of Trustees waives the enrollment unit fee for high school students.
+Contact Kelsey Halstead at 209-588-5054 or firstname.lastname@example.org for more information about attending college as a high school student.